Economy Versus Disease Spread: Reopening Mechanisms for COVID 19

-Our results can be summarized as follows (see Figures~\ref{fig:geometricplots} and \ref{fig:seirplots}).
-The canonical example for the high-ER category is the $(2, 5, 0)$ schedule, which achieves a $(1,5,2)$ flattening ratio as low as 12\% (i.e., the ratio of the peak number of cases is 12\% compared to that of the standard work week schedule) even when $T_p = 0.1$.
+Our results can be summarized as follows (in particular, see Figure~\ref{fig:geometricplots} and Table~\ref{tbl:comparison}).
+The canonical example for the high-WR category is the $(2, 5, 0)$ schedule, which achieves a $(1,5,2)$ flattening ratio as low as 12\% (i.e., the ratio of the peak number of cases is 12\% compared to that of the standard work week schedule) even when $T_p = 0.1$.
 When $T_p$ is lower, say around $0.01$ the flattening ratio becomes much lower.
-(In general, lower the $T_p$, the better the flattening, in general, for any given mechanism.)
-In fact, several mechanisms of the form $(2,d,0)$ yield the same economic ratio and essentially the same flattening ratio for \(d \geq 4\).
-In the mid-ER category, we get even better flattening ratios.
-The canonical example for this case is \((3,3,0)\) yielding an economic ratio of 46\%, but with the flattening ratio down to 4\% even under $T_p = 0.1$.
-For mechanisms in low-ER category, such as $(4,4,0)$ with still a reasonable economic ratio of 35\%, the flattening is down to about 1\%.
-The mid-ER and low-ER mechanisms are attractive when $T_p$ values are high, as they not only lead to a low flattening ration, but also low number of peak cases (in absolute numbers) with respect to the total population.
+(In general, the lower the $T_p$, the better the flattening, in general, for any given mechanism.)
+In fact, several mechanisms of the form $(2,d,0)$ yield the same work ratio and essentially the same flattening ratio for \(d \geq 4\).
+In the mid-WR category, we get even better flattening ratios.
+The canonical example for this case is \((3,3,0)\) yielding a work ratio of 46\%, but with the flattening ratio down to 4\% even under $T_p = 0.1$.
+For mechanisms in low-WR category, such as $(4,4,0)$ with still a reasonable work ratio of 35\%, the flattening is down to about 1\%.
+The mid-WR and low-WR mechanisms are attractive when $T_p$ values are high, as they not only lead to a low flattening ration, but also low number of peak cases (in absolute numbers) with respect to the total population.
 Moreover, the total number of infections is a small fraction of the total population.